Azure/azure-powershell/src/Resources/Resources/help/Test-AzDeployment.md

 ```

 ### -TemplateUri
 Uri to the template file.
-Supported template file type: json and bicep.

 ```yaml
 Type: System.String